Three people who work at Anglicare WA standing next to each other smiling at the camera.

 Philippa Boldy

-Bringing 20+ years of experience in WA’s community services, specialising in youth work, justice, homelessness, outreach, mental health, into her role as Director of Services.
+Bringing 20+ years of experience in WA’s community services, specialising in youth work, justice, homelessness, outreach, and mental health, into her role overseeing services.

 Photo of Kathryn Laferla